 Šaltibarščiai ('cold borscht') developed from broader Slavic cold-beet-soup traditions but became uniquely Lithuanian through the kefir base (rather than buttermilk, sour cream, or stock) and the obligatory hot-potato side.
-The neon-pink color is celebrated in Lithuanian summer food photography.
+The neon-pink color is a fixture of Lithuanian summer food photography.
 The dish is so beloved that Vilnius hosts an annual Pink Soup Festival in June.
 Family kitchen recipes argue over kefir-to-beet ratios and whether to include radish.

-First spoon: shocking visual — vibrant magenta-pink soup in the bowl.
-First taste: cool, tangy from kefir, earthy from beet, fresh from cucumber and dill, with the egg's richness providing body.
+First spoon: a shocking magenta-pink soup in the bowl.
+First taste: cool, tangy from kefir, earthy from beet, fresh from cucumber and dill, with the egg's richness for body.
 Then a bite of hot floury potato cuts through; the temperature swing wakes the palate.
-Diners can't help laughing at the pink.
-The Lithuanian summer in one bowl.
+Diners can't help laughing at the color.

 Kefir's lactic acid + raw beet's earthy sweetness is the flavor backbone — they balance each other.
 Cucumber adds water-fresh crunch; dill adds an herb-lift that distinguishes the dish from Russian/Polish cold borscht.
 Cold soup + hot potato is not just contrast — eating cold solo would chill the digestion; alternating with hot potato keeps internal temperature regulated.
 Lithuanian grandmothers know this without needing the science.